.NET MAUI vs Flutter: Full comparison, performance, and use cases

 What is .NET MAUI?

-.NET MAUI (Multi-platform App UI) is Microsoft’s flagship cross-platform framework designed for building native applications for Android, iOS, Windows, and macOS with a single C# codebase.
-A direct successor to Xamarin.Forms, .NET MAUI, is fully integrated with .NET 6 and later.
-MAUI uses C# and XAML for application logic and UI, ensuring that apps look and behave like native ones on each supported platform.
+.NET MAUI (Multi-platform App UI) is Microsoft’s flagship cross-platform framework for building native applications for Android, iOS, Windows, and macOS from a single C# codebase.
+A direct successor to Xamarin.Forms, .NET MAUI is fully integrated with .NET 6 and later.
+It uses C# and XAML for application logic and UI, ensuring apps look and behave natively on each supported platform.

 Key features

-.NET MAUI’s architecture allows developers to share up to 90% of their code across platforms, reducing development and maintenance time and effort.
-It uses native UI controls for each platform, and delivers a truly native look and feel.
-MAUI supports hot reload for both C# and XAML, enabling real-time UI updates without restarting the app, which is a huge productivity booster.
-Seamless integration with Visual Studio and full access to the .NET library ecosystem also enhance developer productivity and code reuse.
+.NET MAUI’s architecture allows developers to share up to 90% of code across platforms.
+It uses native UI controls for each platform, delivers a truly native look and feel, and supports hot reload for both C# and XAML.
+Seamless integration with Visual Studio and full access to the .NET library ecosystem enhance developer productivity and code reuse.

 Pros and cons